tamphh/scrapbook/git/How Git Works Under the Hood.md

 If you've reached this point, thanks for reading, I'm [Faisal](https://www.freecodecamp.org/news/p/e2f11707-3a1c-4a8e-9520-8c443204353b/links.albasfaisal.com).
 You can check me out on Twitter, Instagram, and YouTube.
 Feel free to connect in any of those platforms.

 source: https://www.freecodecamp.org/news/git-under-the-hood
-___

-___

-Learn to code for free. freeCodeCamp's open source curriculum has helped more than 40,000 people get jobs as developers.
-[Get started](https://www.freecodecamp.org/learn/)